Szwendacz99/Arch-install-encrypted-btrfs/README.md

 ### Update btrfs-progs
 >pacman -Syy btrfs-progs

-### display disks setup
+### Display disks setup
 >fdisk -l

-### Create partitions (if u have not already)
+### Create partitions (if you have not already)
 >fdisk /dev/sdX
-1. 100MB EFI partition # type code: 1
+1. 100MB EFI partition
 2. 100% size partiton # ( encrypted optionally) for BTRFS, this partition will require formatting AFTER encryption if you do encryption
-### swap will be as file in its own subvolume
+### Swap will be as file in its own subvolume

 >mkfs.vfat -F32 /dev/sdX1 # EFI partiton formatting is required

 ### ----------------- encryption (optional) ------------------

 ### Setup the encryption of the system, don't use letters outside en-us keyboard like ąęć etc. for password
-### you can check if grub with encrypted /boot support luks2 format when you are reading it, it coud have changed, but now grub only supports luks1
+### You can check if grub with encrypted /boot support luks2 format when you are reading it, it coud have changed, but now grub only supports luks1
 >cryptsetup -c=aes-xts-plain64 --key-size=512 --hash=sha512 --iter-time=3000 --use-random luksFormat --type=luks1 /dev/sdX2

 >cryptsetup luksOpen /dev/sdX2 MainPart

-### formatting as btrfs now when it is already encrypted
+### Formatting as btrfs now when it is already encrypted
 >mkfs.btrfs -L "Arch Linux" /dev/mapper/MainPart